These Frequently Asked Questions (FAQs) answer the most common questions we get asked about onboarding to CloudCheckr.

 Question: What is the difference between CloudCheckr’s AWS, Azure, and Google Cloud Platform offerings?

-We have an aggressive plan for reaching feature parity in Azure to match AWS and bring more support to our GCP offering.
+We have an aggressive plan for reaching feature parity in Azure to match AWS and bring more support to our Google Cloud Platform (GCP) offering.
 Please speak to your Account Executive for more information.

 CloudCheckr's Total Compliance module provides a point-in-time score for more than 35 regulations and historical graphs showing an organization’s progress towards completeness.
 Total Compliance maps CloudCheckr's 550+ BPCs to each framework, attesting to any cloud-based controls.
 These frameworks include IRS 1075, NIST, PCI DSS, HIPAA, FedRAMP, AICPA GAPP, NERC standards, NSA MNT and Top 10, FFIEC, and a number or international regulations including Saudi AMA, Australian Top 35 and Essential 8, and ISO 28002-2013, among others.

 Total Compliance pulls its data from the CloudCheckr BPCs.
 CloudCheckr then autopopulates most of this data in the Total Compliance report.
 However, there are a few controls within Total Compliance that need manual input or attestations from you.

 Once AWS finalizes the bill and CloudCheckr picks it up, the application will display a notification to let you know that the bill is final and fully loaded in CloudCheckr.